 Video is now the undisputed king of content marketing formats.
-By 2019, video internet traffic will account for a staggering 80% of all consumer internet traffic, and with its increase in popularity and advances in digital technology, video is becoming more and more accessible and affordable to small and medium sized businesses as an effective marketing tool.
-Of course it’s not rocket science, but commissioning a business video for the first time can be a little confusing.
-Should it be short or long, animated or live action, optimised for mobile or desktop devices?
+By 2022, video internet traffic will account for a staggering 82% of all consumer internet traffic, and with its increase in popularity and advances in digital technology, video is becoming more and more accessible and affordable to small and medium-sized businesses as an effective marketing tool.
+Of course, it’s not rocket science, but commissioning a business video for the first time can be a little confusing.
+Should it be short or long, animated or live-action, optimised for mobile or desktop devices?
 Will you be needing music, voiceover, a professional cast – or even perhaps a filming permit?
 And what on earth does bandwidth have to do with it?

-The starting point with any marketing campaign is the strategy – so if you’re having problems understanding your POVs from your OVPs – here’s our layman’s guide to creating an effective marketing strategy and concept for your business video.
+The starting point with any marketing campaign is the strategy – so if you’re having problems understanding your POVs from your OVPs – here is Small Films layman’s guide to creating an effective marketing strategy and concept for your business video.

 Who are you?
 Start by taking an overview of your business.
 What is your ‘brand’ – your business character, your values, your mission?
 How does your audience currently perceive you and what do they need to know about you to make better purchasing decisions?

 Who are they?
 To target your video correctly you need to know detailed information about your audience.
 What is your customer base?
 Do some market research in the form of surveys, questionnaires, interviews or social media polls.
 Develop insights into your customers base’s demographic, character and purchasing behaviour.
 It might help to create some user personas of typical customers to focus your efforts (you can find some tips on how to develop these here.)